 All things are lawful for me, but not all things are profitable.
 All things are lawful for me, but I will not be mastered by anything.1 Corinthians 6:12(NASB)

-Having spent some considerable time exposing their unacceptable behaviour, Paul continued by laying down some principles and practices for believers... and in this verse, it deals with judging between right and wrong - and recognising that in this Christian dispensation, all things are lawful for post-cross Christians, although not all things are expedient.
+Having spent some considerable time exposing their unacceptable behaviour, Paul continued by laying down some principles and practices for believers and in this verse, he deals with judging between right and wrong and recognising that in this Christian dispensation, all things are lawful for post-Cross Christians although not all things are expedient.

-As Church age believers, we are not subject to the Mosaic Law and its many regulations, which was given to Israel, as part of their covenant relationship with God.
-The prime objective of the Mosaic Law, was to identify sin and point the sinner to Christ.
-Nor are we bound by any man-made laws, religious rules or legalistic regulations, which are too often imposed by denominational churches or legalistic individuals.
+As Church-age believers, we are not subject to the Mosaic Law (and its many regulations) given to Israel as part of their covenant relationship with God.
+The prime objective of the Mosaic Law was to identify sin and point the sinner to Christ.
+Nor are we bound by any man-made laws, religious rules, or legalistic regulations, which are too often imposed by denominational churches or legalistic individuals.

-As believers, we are not required to stick to certain forms, formulas, rites or rituals, which supposedly identify us as Christians, nor are we required to keep ourselves 'saved', by adhering to such things.
-We are not ordered to attend certain feasts, nor required to participate in particulate ceremonies.
-We are not excluded from engaging in certain activities (like feast days).. but we are not required to carry out designated regulations or compulsory acts, to maintain our position in Christ.
+As believers, we are not required to stick to certain forms, formulas, rites, or rituals which supposedly identify us as Christians, nor are we required to keep ourselves 'saved' by adhering to such things.
+We are not ordered to attend certain feasts nor required to participate in particular ceremonies.
+We are not excluded from engaging in certain activities (like feast days) but we are not required to carry out designated regulations or compulsory acts to maintain our position in Christ.
 We are free from any form of legalism.

-Paul, however recognised that in our liberty, we may discover that our freedom causes us to be emotionally or spiritually bound - and so he concludes - all things are lawful for me, but I will not be brought under the power of any such thing.
-The freedom we have in Christ sets us free from the restrictions of legalistic rituals and religious regulations, BUT we must be careful that we do not become entrapped in any activity, which place ourselves in bondage - or allow it to become an obsession in our life.
-We must be very careful that the freedom we enjoy, does not become legalistic - or used to criticise others who engage in legitimate activities, from which we choose to abstain.
+Paul recognised that in our liberty, we may discover that our freedom causes us to be emotionally or spiritually bound - and so he concludes - all things are lawful for me, but I will not be brought under the power of any such thing.
+The freedom we have in Christ sets us free from the restrictions of legalistic rituals and religious regulations BUT we must be careful that we do not become entrapped in any activity which places us in bondage - or allow it to become an obsession in our life.
+We must be very careful that the freedom we enjoy does not become legalistic - or used to criticise others who engage in legitimate activities from which we choose to abstain.

-2) Things may be completely legal and lawful, but should be avoided, if it causes us, personally, to become addicted to it, or we allow it to affect our relationship with the Lord Jesus, or another Christian brother or sister.
-Once again, it is important to identify it and deal with it e.g. certain social activities or even the use of the internet!
+2) Something may be completely legal and lawful, but should be avoided if it causes us personally to become addicted to it, or we allow it to affect our relationship with the Lord Jesus or another Christian brother or sister e.g. certain social activities or even the use of the internet!
+Once again, it is important to identify it and deal with it.

-Heavenly Father, thank You for the freedom I have in Christ and that He died to pay the price for all my sin.
-Thank You that I am not under any form of law but under grace, and that because Christ identified with my sin, I am identified with His perfect, righteousness, and have been declared blameless through faith in Him.
+Heavenly Father, thank You for the freedom I have in Christ.
+Thank You that I am not under any form of the Law, but under grace.
 Keep me from sin, I pray, and give me wisdom to recognise things that are permissible, but which are not expedient, and help me to live my life in a way that honours You.
 Thank You that in Christ, all things are lawful unto me, but I pray that I will not cause another to stumble or backslide in my own Christian life.
-This I ask in Jesus name, AMEN.
+In Jesus' name, AMEN.